kapplan/ARIMA/README.md

 ## Reccomendations for Future Analyses
 - Exploring alternative models (such as SARIMAX, deep learning algorithms such as CNN) or transformations could further enhance the model's predictive power.
-- Structural breaks have been identified, these segments can be treated individually, to find the optimal ARIMA parameters for each segment, and to fit different models to each segment.
-This approach may enhance the model's predictive power and the accuracy of the forecasts.
+- Structural breaks have been identified,  ARIMAX with dummy variables for each segment can be investigated.

 ### Installation